Tambanal-Ayaloma, Ecuador

 Our Partnership

-The communities first reached out to EWB Pitt in August of 2021, with the project approved on September 27th, 2021.
-The communities requested the help of our chapter in designing and constructing a water collection, conveyance, treatment, distribution, and storage system.
-Since then, we have established and maintained contact with the communities themselves, their leadership, a communal water board, the NGO Institutos Ecologistas and the municipal government of Chillanes.
+The communities first reached out to EWB Pitt in August of 2021, requesting the help of our chapter in designing and constructing a water collection, treatment, distribution, and storage system.
+In late September of 2021, the project was officially approved, allowing us to begin work.
+Since then, we have established a strong relationship with community members, their leadership, the non-government organization (NGO) Institutos Ecologistas, and the municipal government of Chillanes.

 Travel team members completed an activity called Visual Voices with the children of both communities.
 In this activity students were asked to draw in response to the question, "What makes your community special?"
-This data will be analyzed to inform public health education efforts by our project team.
+This data was analyzed to inform public health education efforts by our project team.

 Project Timeline

-The assessment trip took place from December 28th to January 6th 2023.
-An eight person travel team consisting of three student members and five Pittsburgh Professional Chapter members completed an assessment trip where they met with community leaders and members, obtained baseline data about their water sources, surveyed the pre-existing health practice and health beliefs of the community members, and built a strong relationship with the community and leaders.
+The assessment trip took place from December 28th to January 6th, 2023.
+The eight-person travel team consisted of three student members and five Pittsburgh Professional Chapter members, who met with community leaders and members, obtained baseline data about their water sources, surveyed the pre-existing health practices and health beliefs of the community members, and built a strong relationship with the community and leaders.